I Want to Take You Higher: Legacy

 The song was featured prominently in the classic Canadian children's show Hilarious House of Frightenstein.
 It was the theme song for the Wolfman character.

+The song's chorus was referenced in the 1993 arcade game NBA Jam, where announcer Tim Kitzrow exclaims "Boomshakala!" when a player makes a slam dunk.

 From May 10, 1997 through February 28, 1998, the Rock and Roll Hall of Fame and Museum presented their first temporary exhibit entitled I Want to Take You Higher: The Psychedelic Era 1965-1969, timed to correspond with the 30th anniversary of the Summer of Love.
 It opened with a day-long outdoor festival MC'd by Chet Helms that drew thousands to the Museum's plaza, featuring Big Brother and the Holding Company, Country Joe McDonald, and Donovan, with guests Ken Kesey and his Merry Pranksters (complete with the Further Bus).
 It accompanied the publishing of a book of the same name in 1997 (Chronicle Books) documenting the exhibit and the period.
 The last day featured an appearance by sixties icons Wavy Gravy and Paul Krassner, provided by the Cleveland-based group ACE.

 In March 2005, Q magazine placed "I Want to Take You Higher" at No. 84 in its list of the 100 Greatest Guitar Tracks.

 In 2008, Backbeat Books published the biography I Want to Take You Higher: The Life and Times of Sly & the Family Stone, by Jeff Kaliss, featuring a foreword and the first interview in twenty-one years with Sly Stone.

 In 2014 it was used in the trailer for Inherent Vice.